sentenz/convention/guideline/branching-strategies-guide.md

 [Git Flow](https://sentenz.github.io/backup-service/website/nvie.com/posts/a-successful-git-branching-model/index.html) is a lightweight, branch-based workflow.

-The repository contains two major branches with an infinite lifetime:
+The repository contains two base branches with an infinite lifetime:

 - `main` and `develop`.

-Next to the major branches there are supporting branches with limited life time:
+Next to the base branches there are supporting branches with limited life time:

 - `feature`, `release` and `fix`.

 The strategy contains the following rules:

-1. There are only two major branches, called *main* and *develop*.
+1. There are only two base branches, called *main* and *develop*.
    - Direct push to *main* and *develop* branches is forbidden.

 2. *feature* branches are created from and merged back into *develop* branches.